sikuli/viz/README.md

 - [] Create main container for viz with a nav bar
 - [] Place a D3 React component into the main template
 - [] Add react component for changing colors and scales
-- [] Add react component for chooseing binding data
+- [] Add react component for choosing binding data